jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Prologue-Ages.md

 Techvolution gives you the new philosophy to upgrade.
 One that makes you a player god so you have much more control of your own life.

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

+## Post

+Our society's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse until we completely change what you think is politics.